OpenLiberty/ci.docker/README.md

     # This script will add the requested XML snippets and grow image to be fit-for-purpose
     RUN configure.sh
-    USER 1001
     ```

-    *  **Mount Infinispan Secret** - Finally, the Infinispan generated secret must be mounted as a volume under the mount point of `/config/liberty-infinispan-secret` on Liberty containers.
+    *  **Mount Infinispan Secret** - Finally, the Infinispan generated secret must be mounted as a volume under the mount point of `/platform/bindings/secret/` on Liberty containers.
+If the default location of `/platform/bindings/secret/` needs to be overridden, the `LIBERTY_INFINISPAN_SECRET_DIR` environment variable can be used.
 When using the Infinispan Operator, this secret is automatically generated as part of the Infinispan service with the name of `<INFINISPAN_CLUSTER_NAME>-generated-secret`.
 See the `volumes` and `volumeMounts` portions of the YAML below for an example of mounting this secret.

     ```yaml
     ...